 - Sour Dough

 Recipe Tips for Pumpkin Bread Pudding

-- Make sure when shopping you buy Pumpkin Puree and not pumpkin pie filling.
-You will add the spices yourself.
+- Make sure when shopping that you buy Pumpkin Puree and not pumpkin pie filling.
+You will add the pumpkin spices yourself.

 - Use whole milk.
 Using milk with less fat content will yield slightly different results.